cake-build/website/input/docs/writing-builds/preprocessor-directives/tool/dotnet-provider.md

 # Config File

-Allows to specify a NuGet config to use for example to authenticate to a particular feed.
+Allows you to specify a NuGet config to use, for example to authenticate to a particular feed.

 ## Example